wix/ricos/docs/rich-content-preview.md

 ```

-#### ContentStateMetdata.media.maps
+#### ContentStateMetadata.maps

-The `ContentStateMetdata.media.maps` exposes the data extracted from `google-map` entities.
+The `ContentStateMetadata.maps` exposes the data extracted from `google-map` entities.
 The map data structure is similar to `mapSettings` object structure (found in the map entity data).

 ### ContentStateBuilder